February 12, 2016

 Thank you for entrusting Dickinson with your student's education.
 Your investment in a high-quality liberal-arts experience allows us to invest in your student--to prepare him or her for a world of meaningful work and life beyond our limestone walls.
 Whether it's through student-faculty research opportunities, a life-changing study-abroad experience, interdisciplinary courses that open up new ways of thinking or internships that spark a passion, each student will move on from Dickinson with the confidence and skills needed for our increasingly complex society.

-I want to share with you that Dickinson’s Board of Trustees recently approved the college’s comprehensive fee schedule for the 2015-16 academic year.
-We are providing notice at this time to give you the opportunity to adjust your Tuition Payment Plan agreement or to make other financial arrangements in preparation for the upcoming year at Dickinson.
-The annual price for tuition, fees, room and board for the 2015-16 academic year will increase by 3.62 percent (or $2,162) to $61,826, from the 2014-15 price of $59,664.
-In our continuing effort to allow families to plan for subsequent years, it should be noted that the increase to the comprehensive fee for the past six years has remained between 3.47 and 3.68 percent.
+I want to share with you that Dickinson's Board of Trustees recently approved the college's comprehensive fee schedule for the 2016-17 academic year.
+We are providing notice at this time to give you the opportunity to adjust your Tuition Payment Plan agreement or to make other financial arrangements in preparation for the upcoming year.
+The annual price for tuition, fees, room and board for the 2016-17 academic year will increase by 3.47 percent (or $2,148) to $63,974, from the 2015-16 price of $61,826.
+In our continuing effort to allow families to plan for subsequent years, it should be noted that the increase to the comprehensive fee for the past seven years has remained between 3.47 and 3.68 percent.

 Please know that the decision to increase our tuition and fees was made after extensive discussions on campus with representative students, faculty, administrators, support staff and trustees.
-Through a review of the pricing trends of admissions-overlap institutions, we found that the average tuition and fees at our peer institutions increased at an average rate of 3.87 percent in the most recent year.
+Through a review of the pricing trends at admissions-overlap institutions, we found that tuition and fees at our peer institutions increased at an average rate of 3.66 percent in the most recent year.
 We feel that we can increase our tuition and fees at a rate lower than that average while still providing the highly competitive and personalized education you have come to expect at Dickinson.

 Nancy A. Roseman